redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 You are free to lay out the source code of a WebAssembly Text program any way you like, but I have found the following conventions to be helpful:

-1. Since WebAssembly Text programs can become deeply nested, set the indentation level to 2 spaces.
-Anything more than this and your source code will start to become unnecessarily wide
+1. Since WebAssembly Text programs can become deeply nested, an indentation level of 2 spaces helps avoid source code becoming unnecessarily wide due to indentation

-1. Function signatures have a variety of optional clauses that, if used, must immediately follow the `func` keyword.
-SInce the open parentheses plus the word `func` plus a space occupies 6 characters, it is helpful to indent clauses related to the function signature by 6 characters to provide a visual cue that they are not part of the function body.
+1. Function signatures have a variety of optional statements that, if used, must immediately follow the `func` keyword.
+Since the open parentheses plus the word `func` plus a space occupies 6 characters, I find it helpful to indent function signature statements by 6 characters to provide a visual cue that they are not part of the function body.

 ### Transform an Iteration Value into an RGBA[^1] Colour Value
 The coding that generates the colour palette does not need to be described in detail, suffice it to say that a single iteration value can be translated into the red, green and blue colour components by multiplying it by 4 (implemented as a shift left instruction), then passing it through an algorithm that derives an 8-bit value for each colour component using fixed thresholds.[^2]